 “No,” came the reply.
-“It’s my indigestion that makes me look like this.”
+“It’s my indigestion that makes me look like I’m sick.”

 “I might have been a minister myself,” confessed Oliver Wendell Holmes, “for all I know, if a certain clergyman had not looked and talked like an undertaker.”

 God’s Word does not say, “Be careful not to smile.
 The world is in terrible shape.
 The end will soon be here.”
-Rather, “Shout for joy to the Lord, all the earth.
+Instead, it cries out loudly, “Shout for joy to the Lord, all the earth.
 Worship Him with gladness; come before Him with joyful songs.”
+Let’s be joyful!

-Prayer: Father, if we cannot find a reason to be filled with “joyful songs” please open our eyes to Your goodness!
+Prayer: Father, if we have not found a reason to be filled with “joyful songs,” please open our eyes to see Your goodness, be happy, and smile!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 100:1-2 Shout for joy to the Lord, all the earth.
-Worship the Lord with gladness; come before him with joyful songs.
+Scripture For Today: Shout for joy to the LORD, all the earth.
+Worship the LORD with gladness; come before him with joyful songs.
+Psalm 100:1-2